Canon G1 X vs Olympus E-M10 III

 The Olympus E-M10 III has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the G1X and the E-M10 III write their files to SDXC cards.
 The E-M10 III supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the G1X cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X and Olympus OM-D E-M10 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the G1X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
+Both the G1X and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The G1X was replaced by the Canon G1X Mark II, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.